 events if you haven't experienced it before.
 It's obviously good for the environment to reduce plastic use and general waste.
 Yes, you wont break a world record having to stop to fill a bottle of water or carry a hydration pack but over a marathon distance it would probably add less than a minute to your time.
 We will have water, isotonic drinks, tea and coffee and real Coca Cola for you, but to be clear - we wont supply disposable cups for drinks.

-If you'd like to purchase a foldable cup we have them for sale when you purchase your ticket, you can buy one from our merchandise store or you can buy one on the day.
+If you'd like to purchase a foldable cup you can buy one when you purchase your entry, from our merchandise page or at any of our events.

 Why not!?
-Jaguar Lount Woods has many walnut trees and is part of our Forest Series across the National Forest at varying Forestry Commission sites.
+Sence Valley has many poplar trees and is part of our Forest Series across the National Forest at varying Forestry Commission sites.
 If you'd like to take part in the Forest Series go to the Forest Series page.

 Permission for this event has been obtained from the Forestry Commission